LEOXINGU/lftools/README.md

 </div>

 ### Clone database
-This tool allows you to clone any PostgreSQL database.
-From a model database, another database that is exactly the same (schema and instances) is generated with a new name defined by the operator.</br>Note: To create more than one "clone", the new bank names must be filled in separated by a "comma".
+This tool allows the user to clone any PostgreSQL database.
+From a model database, another database that has exactly the same (schema and instances) is generated with a new name defined by the operator.</br>Note: To create more than one "clone", the new database names must be filled and separated by "comma".
 <div align="center">
 <table style="text-align: left; width: 275px;" border="0" cellpadding="0" cellspacing="0">
   <tbody>